mdbtxt1

 The Myth of Task Commitment

-People ascribing to the "myth" will treat commitments to specific tasks as if they are more important than the underlying higher purpose.
+People ascribing to this "myth" will treat commitments to specific tasks as if they are more important than the underlying higher purpose.
 Such task-commitments are less ambiguously referred to as promises; they are agreements with another person or people about something that will happen in the future.

 Sticking to a specific task-commitment is usually just an attempt to "look good", to fit in, or to avoid criticism, and thus is ego-driven.
 It "sells out" long-term responsibility to unthinking simplicity.
 It is much more effective to be committed to the underlying purpose than to any single specfic task.